ogiorgil/ogiorgil.github.io/_pages/about.md

 ## Publications

 - Pneuma: Leveraging LLMs for Tabular Data Representation and Retrieval in an End-to-End System.
-Under submission to SIGMOD 2025.
+Accepted with shepherding to SIGMOD 2025.
 The manuscript is available upon request.